Classic-contemporary for the win in Ascot

 In the creation of this home, the luxury specialists showcase their characteristic attention to detail and reverence for spaces that are designed for life.
 It’s this philosophy that drew them to work with our own designers at Nicholas Anthony, when it came to creating a kitchen that reflected and enhanced the rest of the six-bedroom, six-bathroom property

 “The kitchen and dining areas are really the centre of family life, so I wanted to create somewhere with lovely views of the garden and an open, inviting feel.”

-With the old house demolished, work could begin on construction of the new £4 million, six bedroom, six bathroom home, surrounded by a newly landscaped garden, filled with plants and mature trees.
-‘I tend to approach a project by imagining it as my own home, with every detail planned as I would like it to be,’ Claire continues.
-“The kitchen and dining areas are really the centre of family life, so I wanted to create somewhere with lovely views of the garden and an open, inviting feel.”
+Claire says: “The kitchen and dining areas are really the centre of family life, so I wanted to create somewhere with lovely views of the garden and an open, inviting feel.”

-"This is our third project with Adelise,” explains Claire.
-“She is wonderful to work with, and has a great ability to interpret my ideas and introduce her own, so we work together very well."
+"This is our third project with Adelise at Nicholas Anthony.
+She is wonderful to work with and has a great ability to interpret my ideas and introduce her own, so we work together very well."